Aerial Evidence for Schindler’s List

 The Plaszow camp was set up in the fall of 1942 as a forced labor camp for the Jews of neighboring Krakow.

 It was run by the local SS headquarters, but until its transformation into an official SS concentration camp on 11 January 1944, most of its guards were Ukrainians.
-The camp was gradually expanded over the years of its operation, and included SS barracks, different factories, and separate camps for the men and women.
+The camp was gradually expanded over the years of its operation; it included SS barracks, various factories, and separate camps for the men and women.

 Poles were also imprisoned in the camp, but from July 1943, they were kept separate from the Jews.
 It is estimated that approximately 150,000 people in all were inmates in the camp, the majority being Jews1.
 About 8000 prisoners were killed.
 At the peak of the camp’s activity – from February 1943 until September 1944 – Plaszow was under the command of SS officer Amon Goeth.